- This event has passed.

 Note the walk does not include interior visits.

-The walk will last about 90 minutes and will start and finish at Farringdon Station.
+The walk will last about 90 minutes and will start and finish near Farringdon Station.

 £9 – 12, 90-minute rate for one of the regular rota walks offered by Islington Guided Walks, also some concessions